davidjnevin/Product-Listing-Django-App/README.md

 # Django Product Listing App

-A product listing app built with python and djang.
+A product listing app built with python and Django.

 This version is prepared for deployment on Render.com using an AWS hosted database.